 Students who have previously studied in English may be exempt from submitting formal test results to show their English proficiency.
 Please note that the exemptions must be met exactly as stated on the University Admissions in Sweden website.

 Some programmes have higher English language requirements

-Some programmes require a higher English language proficiency level, for example "English 7/English course C".
+Some programmes require a higher English language proficiency level, for example "English Level 7".

-In addition, a small number of programmes (in the subject area of English language) demand that all students demonstrate a specific level of language proficiency through a particular test, regardless of previous studies or mother tongue language.
+In addition, a small number of programmes (in the subject area of English language) demand that all students demonstrate a specific level of language proficiency through a particular test, regardless of previous studies or mother tongue.

 Always check the individual programme's admission requirements for details on English requirements.

 Deadline for proof of English proficiency

 The deadline for proof of English language proficiency to arrive at University Admissions in Sweden is the same as the deadline for receipt of supporting documentation.